-- Identify and appreciate literature using the tools of basic literary analysis. - Identify different literary movements. - Identify and use more advanced grammatical structures. - Write effectively using word processing tools. - Identify and appreciate French cultures
+- Understand and appreciate literature using the tools of basic literary analysis. - Identify different literary movements. - Identify and use more advanced grammatical structures. - Write effectively using word processing tools. - Identify and appreciate French cultures with an emphasis on Québécois culture.

 Students will gain a good to excellent understanding of the following grammatical concepts: